Jason5Lee/avm/README.md

   * Each tool version/architecture is identified by a unique `tag`.
   * Create `aliases` for tags, providing fixed paths that can point to different underlying tool versions.
 This is useful for configuring your environment.
   * `copy` a tag to duplicate its contents, ideal for tools that modify themselves during execution.
 * **Manual Environment Setup:** `avm` does not automatically modify your system's environment variables.
 Use the `path` subcommand to retrieve the installation path for a specific tag or alias and manually configure your environment.
+Aliases provide stable paths that can point to different underlying tags.

 ## Roadmap